About Crypto Monitoring

 How it works

-Once the transaction is initiated, it will be processed and accompanied with a report containing the results.
-The results, in turn, show the following information on the crypto check:
+Once the transaction is initiated, it will be processed and accompanied with a report containing the following check results:

 • Transaction information